 22 hours ago via mobile · Like · 7

 Jordan Niednagel: At this point I believe these posts are only adding to the confusion, and may not be the best way of going about this.
 We have a man who has publicly repented, and admitted his wrong, which indeed the board of Vision Forum has also concurred (according to my understanding, and I have some other ties).
 Unless your posts take a drastic turn in nature, we can only conclude that you believe them all to be in error, and that Mr. Phillips has not sufficiently repented.
 I hope I’m wrong.
 At any rate, I question the wisdom of what you are doing here on Facebook in this manner, though believe me I am not here to defend VF’s or Mr. Phillip’s innocence.
 Far from it.
 But, to drag this out as you are doing … I don’t see the wisdom in it.
 Since you have decided to go public on this public platform, I suggest you address these issues in your next post.
 If the board of VF needs to be publicly called out, do so.
 If not, much more needs to be explained, and I think as soon as possible.
 Anyway, praying for you all and for wisdom.

 20 hours ago · Edited · Like · 14

 Chris Jeub has been distancing himself from Vision Forum since 2004 because of their legalism, but still has many friends who are involved.
-He now takes a look at the situation in Revisiting Vision Forum.
+He explains his concerns with in Patriarchy Has Got To Go.

 Stay tuned for further developments.